loadtest4j/loadtest4j/docs/concepts/sla.md

 The percentiles measured in the SLA depend on the purpose of the service.

-Response Time SLAs generally fall under one of Gil Tene's archetypes.
-He provides an excellent introduction to service performance archetypes in his presentatation ['How not to measure latency'](https://www.infoq.com/presentations/latency-pitfalls).
-They are summarised below.
+Service Response Time requirements generally fall under one of the following archetypes.
+For more detail, see Gil Tene's excellent presentation ['How not to measure latency'](https://www.infoq.com/presentations/latency-pitfalls).

 #### Archetype: Athlete